The Stralis was Iveco’s top weight truck from 2002 until its replacement, the S-Way, arrived in the UK in 2021.

-Later Stralis trucks are well designed and engineered and post-2013 versions have the benefit of using SCR only to reach Euro 6.
+Later models are well designed and engineered and post-2013 versions have the benefit of using SCR only to reach Euro 6.
 This means no complicated EGR systems that feed the hot exhaust back into the engine that most other truck manufacturers rely on.

-Check out the gas versions of the Stralis – either compressed or liquified natural gas (CNG/LNG) that can make a real and immediate impact on the environment in terms of both well to wheel emissions and noise.
+Check out the gas versions – either compressed or liquified natural gas (CNG/LNG) that can make a real and immediate impact on the environment in terms of both well to wheel emissions and noise.

 Launched as far back as 2002, it used the structural body of the outgoing EuroStar model but a new exterior and interior.
 The Stralis introduced a choice of cab widths – the 2.28m Active Time/Active Day as well as the 2.48m Active Space Cab.
 A choice of Cursor 10 or Cursor 13 engines with the 6-cylinder, 10-litre Cursor 10 offering outputs of 400 to 430hp and the 13-litre 6-cylinder Cursor 13 with 480 or an impressive 540hp.